processing/p5.sound.js-ARCHIVE/README.md

 ## Testing with examples

-We are currently hosting `examples`  on the website https://processing.github.io/p5.sound.js/examples/
+We are currently hosting `examples`  on this collection [https://editor.p5js.org/montoyamoraga/collections/xydp5uPw0](https://editor.p5js.org/montoyamoraga/collections/xydp5uPw0).

 Please let us know if you find any bugs or issues.

 ## Comparison with the previous version of the library